Reviews You Can Rely On

 Credit: Jeff Dobronyi

 We bought 19 of the best ski pants available and tested them in wintery ski climates from Jackson Hole to Lake Tahoe to the Colorado Rockies.
-The ideal ski pants should fit comfortably, keep you dry, vent excess heat, keep you warm on the lifts, all while offering style points.
+The ideal ski pants should fit comfortably, keep you dry, vent excess heat, and keep you warm on the lifts, all while offering style points.
+After thorough testing and comparison, we've highlighted the best ski pants to meet your needs.

 The best pants at any price are the Arc'teryx Sabre Pant.
-They have incredible weather resistance as well as comfort and ventilation.
-If you want the best value, get the Helly Hansen Legendary Insulated, which is hundreds of dollars less, warm, and comfortable.
+They have incredible weather resistance as well as comfort and ventilation, and they look good too.
+If you want the best value, take a look at the Helly Hansen Legendary Insulated, which is hundreds of dollars less, warm, and comfortable.
+If you're in the market for a bib, the Mammut Haldigrat HS is the best one we tested, thanks to a perfect fit and plenty of weather resistance.
+The North Face Freedom Bib also offers plenty of weather protection, but comes in at a much lower price.

-See our detailed assessment of the best women's ski pants authored by our expert female testing team.
-We also have reviews of the best men's ski jackets to go with your pants.
+See our detailed assessment of women's ski pants authored by our expert female testing team.
+We also have reviews of men's ski jackets to go with your pants.
+Of course, we've compared all-mountain skis, ski boots, ski poles, ski gloves, and plenty of other ski gear so that you can be ready to hit the slopes.

 Related: Best Ski Pants for Women